asiandevs/Game-Catalogue-PWA/part8_integration.md

 # Part 8: How It All Works Together

 This file is part of the Full-Stack Annotated Study Guide: Game Catalogue PWA repository.
-It explains how the frontend, backend, and database integrate, plus PWA concepts and next steps.
-[Return to repository root](../).
+It explains how the frontend, backend, and database integrate, plus PWA concepts and next steps. [[Return to repository root](https://github.com/asiandevs/game-catalogue-pwa-guide/tree/main)].

 ## Flow of Data Between Frontend ⇄ Backend ⇄ Database